Estrada vs Beamon: Liam Smith secures TKO win to stay on track

 Lozano came out swinging in the seventh but another body shot and a heavy left hook saw the referee step in and save the Chihuahua fighter from further punishment.

-Filip Hrgovic continued his rise up the heavyweight rankings after securing third-round TKO victory of Mario Heredia.
+Filip Hrgovic continued his rise up the heavyweight rankings after securing a third-round TKO victory over Mario Heredia.

 Hrgovic landed a series of heavy shots before sending the Mexican crashing to the canvas with a clubbing left hook.

-The victory saw the Croatian Olympic bronze medalist extend his record to nine straight wins, seven by knockout, and defend his WBC international title for the second time.
+The victory saw the Croatian Olympic bronze medallist extend his record to nine straight wins, seven by knockout, and defend his WBC international title for the second time.